-Summer Session 2015 Fall Semester 2015 Spring Semester 2016 US and international freshmen December 1, 2014 December 1, 2014 October 1, 2015 US and International transfer students March 1, 2015 March 1, 2015 October 1, 2015 Former students May 1, 2015 July 1, 2015 December 1, 2015 Transient students May 1, 2015 not applicable not applicable
+Summer Session 2016 Fall Semester 2016 Spring Semester 2017 US and international freshmen December 1, 2015 December 1, 2015 October 1, 2016 US and international transfer students March 1, 2016 March 1, 2016 October 1, 2016 Former students May 1, 2016 July 1, 2016 December 1, 2016 Transient students May 1, 2016 not applicable not applicable

 Application processing fees.
 A nonrefundable fee of \$75 is required with each application for domestic undergraduate admission.
 (The undergraduate fee for transient admission is \$60.)
-International applicants (those who are not United States citizens or permanent residents) must submit a nonrefundable fee of \$90.
+Fee waivers based on financial need are available.
+International applicants (those who are not United States citizens or permanent residents) must submit a nonrefundable fee of \$90; waivers are not available for international applicants.